Global19-atlassian-net/iODKbook2/AlgLin/source/operations_on_matrices_inverse_elimination.rst

    \boldsymbol{A}^{-1}\boldsymbol{I}_n\ \right]\ =\
    \left[\,\boldsymbol{I}_n\;|\;\boldsymbol{A}^{-1}\,\right]\,.

-That way we have come up with a practical procedure to determine the inverse of a matrix.
+That way we have come up with a practical recipe to obtain the inverse of a matrix.

 .. admonition:: Proposition 3. :math:`\,`
    Matrix Inversion Algorithm  :math:`\,`